Skip to main content

 note

 The project must already have the book you are importing.
-Make sure have already created the book in Paratext and synced it to Scripture Forge.
+Make sure you have already created the book in Paratext and synced it to Scripture Forge.

 Once you've imported the draft to a project, sync the project in Scripture Forge and then do a send/receive in Paratext to see the changes.